tommydino93/Data_Visualization/images/README.md

-This folder contains the images corresponding to the scripts in this directory
+This folder contains the images corresponding to the scripts in the parent repository